At The Houser Law Firm, P.A. in Jacksonville, Florida, we often handle the issue of alimony while representing a client through the divorce process.

 Alimony is typically paid monthly, although the Court can also order alimony be paid in one lump sum.
 Generally, the alimony obligation is ongoing until a specific date, a party remarries, Court ordered modification, or the death of a party.

-To learn discuss alimony as it pertains to your case, call The Houser Law Firm, P.A. and schedule a complimentary consultation.
+To learn discuss alimony as it pertains to your case, call The Houser Law Firm, P.A. and schedule a consultation.

 Florida Statute Sec.
 61.08 governs alimony distribution.
 When determining alimony, the Court will consider the requesting party’s need for alimony and the paying party’s ability to pay alimony.